Steve Haworth: Career

+Impact

 Many other respected artists in the body modification community cite Haworth as an inspiration.
 Fellow body modification artist Samppa von Cyborg says that "He's the most important, most respected body modder out there."
 Shawn Porter of Scar Wars explains, "I directly credit Steve’s [electrosurgery] branding as a main influence on the newer generation of scarification artists; his high detail branding (which caused a stir when it was featured in In the Flesh, Body Art, and Bizarre) showed people that you could do more than just dots, chevrons and geometric shapes."
 According to Ron Garza, a respected scarification artist, "Steve has always been a pioneer and innovator.
 He has made a huge contribution to the modification community as a whole..."